yewstack/yew/website/docs/concepts/router.md

 ### Location

-The router provides a universal `Location` struct via `yew` which can be used to access routing information.
+The router provides a universal `Location` struct via context which can be used to access routing information.
 They can be retrieved by hooks or convenient functions on `ctx.link()`.

 ### Navigation